lukasziegler/airhorn/README.md

 - [ ] add proper JS build process
 - [ ] migrate to (p)react
 - [ ] randomization of images
+- [ ] special effect when hovering/clicking DLS
+- [ ] set timing for DLS animation, 5s loop, then on hover
+- [ ] click on an already playing gif stops it and the music
 - [ ] prefetching of audio files (remove delay on mobile usage)
 - [ ] send custom analytics
 - [ ] manifest, meta & theme-color